Choosing the nominal level post-hoc with knockoffs using e-values: Preliminaries

 where $\bE=(E_S)_{S\subseteq [p]}$ and $\FDP_S(R)=\frac{|S\cap R|}{|R|\lor 1}$. \citet{xu2025bringing} showed that any rejection set $R\in \mcR_{\alpha}(\bE)$ controls the FDR and any procedure that controls the FDR at level $\alpha$ can be constructed in this way.

-Furthermore, \citet{xu2025bringing} showed that these closure sets even permit a more sophisticated error rate control that goes beyond the classical notion of FDR control --- $\alpha$ can be chosen post-hoc!
+Furthermore, \citet{xu2025bringing} showed that these closure sets even permit a more sophisticated error rate control that goes beyond the classical notion of FDR control, i.e., $\alpha$ and $R\in \mcR_{\alpha}(\bE)$ can be chosen post-hoc!
 Given a family of e-values $\bE=(E_S)_{S\subseteq [p]}$, they proved that

 This particularly implies that

 Therefore, after calculating the e-values $\bE$, we can construct the closure sets $\mcR_{\alpha}(\bE)$ for multiple $\alpha$'s and then decide completely data-dependent which $\tilde{\alpha}\in (0,1]$ and $\tilde{R}\in \mcR_{\tilde{\alpha}}(\bE)$ to report while guaranteeing \eqref{eq:post_hoc_alpha}.